elastic/integrations/packages/prometheus/docs/README.md

 This integration periodically fetches metrics from [Prometheus](https://prometheus.io/) servers.
-This integration can collect metrics from Prometheus Exporters, receive metrics from Prometheus using Remote Write and execute specific Prometheus queries again Promethes Query API.
+This integration can collect metrics from Prometheus Exporters, receive metrics from Prometheus using Remote Write and execute specific Prometheus queries against Promethes Query API.

 ## Metrics